Actions performed in the internal plane of consciousness are called. Mental actions. What will we do with the received material?

 o humanistic psychology,

-and also get acquainted with such private applied psychological concepts as Assagio-li's psychosynthesis, Grof's research, Toych's concept of victimology, which can be combined under the ideas of transpersonal psychology.
+We will also get acquainted with such particular applied psychological concepts as Assagio’s psychosynthesis, Grof’s research, and Teutsch’s concept of victimology, which can be united under the ideas of transpersonal psychology.

 Rice.
 2.1.
-Schematic representation of the structure of personality according to Freud
+Schematic representation of personality structure according to Freud

 Psychological concepts